Create Split-Color Text in Photoshop

 Checking the Reverse option.

-And now the darker color is on top and the lighter color is on the bottom.
-Uncheck the Reverse option to swap them back:
+With Reverse checked, the darker color is on the top and the lighter color is on the bottom.

 The split color text in Photoshop with the two colors reversed.